samisquires/dig-eg-gaz.github.io/_pages/how-to/query-instructions.md

 - count the number of paragraphs in the division whose heading contains "MARCHE DE MINET": `count(//div/head[contains(.,'MARCHE DE MINET')]/following-sibling::p)`

 ## 7. Searching with regular expressions
-It is possible to combine regular expression and XPath searches by using the find/replace menu. <!--- explain further --->
+It is possible to combine regular expression and XPath searches by using the find/replace menu.
+Enter the regular expression you wish to search for in the Find box, and the XPath location in which you wish to search in the XPath box. <!--- explain further --->

-## 8. How do I export and manipulate results?
+## 8. Export and manipulate results
 Right click on results, then export file.
 You can then clean up these results with regular expressions to remove the parts you don't want.
 After this, you can work with the results in a spreadsheet.

 ## 9. Resources